-At the Kennel Club of Philadelphia Dog Shows on Saturday, November 22nd, and Sunday, November 23rd, 2008 there's plenty to see from the first breed judging before 8:30 AM to Best in Show Judging at about 5 PM each day.
-When you’re at the Greater Reading Expo Center, look for signs directing you to a free guided tour of the Show to find out how dogs prepare, how the competition works and what judges look for in the show rings.
+At the Kennel Club of Philadelphia Dog Shows on Saturday, November 17th, and Sunday, November 18th, 2007 there's plenty to see from the first breed judging before 8 AM to Best in Show Judging at about 5 PM each day.
+When you’re at the PA Convention Center, look for signs directing you to a free guided tour of the Show to find out how dogs prepare, how the competition works and what judges look for in the show rings.
 In the meantime, here’s an overview of what you’ll see at the Dog Shows:

 Breed judging -- Each day, dogs in more than 150 breeds and varieties in the KCP shows are judged individually according to the recognized standards for the breed.